track507/Valda-Spire-of-Secrets/README.md

   - Gunslinger Class and Subclasses (written by seaw0rld)
   - Necromancer Class and Subclasses (written by seaw0rld)
   - Martyr Class and Subclasses (written by trackatnite)
-  - Warden Class and Subclasses(written by nanur, edited/updated by trackatnite)
+  - Warden Class and Subclasses (written by nanur, edited/updated by trackatnite)
+  - Witch Class and Subclasses (written by PoetGod, edited/changed by trackatnite)

 ### WIP:
   - Investigator Class and Subclasses (seaw0rld)
-  - Witch Class (written by poetgod, edited/updated by trackatnite)
+  - Add all spells and update

 ### TODO:
-  - Add the rest of the classes and update
+  - Add Investigator Class
   - Add the rest of the subclasses and update
-  - Add all spells and update
   - Add all magic items and update
   - Add all equipment and update